Conference on World Affairs: Cinema Interruptus

-One of the events of the conference is the Cinema Interruptus, hosted for many years by film critic Roger Ebert.
-Ebert selected one movie and showed it late afternoon at the beginning of the week, in a normal, uninterrupted way.
-Then, for a total of 8 hours spread over the following four afternoons, the movie was dissected almost on a frame-by-frame basis.
-Ebert, or anybody else in the audience, could pause the movie at any point and comment about any aspect: plot points, acting or directing techniques, camera movement, frame composition, etc.
+A long-running event is Cinema Interruptus, hosted for many years by film critic Roger Ebert.
+Ebert selected a movie and showed it at the beginning of the week, in a normal, uninterrupted way.
+Then, over the following four afternoons, the movie was analyzed a shot at a time.
+Ebert, or anybody else in the audience, could pause the movie to point out anything they found interesting.

-Roger Ebert moderated Cinema Interruptus from 1969 to 2006.
-In 2008, he shared an explanation on the program's beginnings:
+In 2008, Ebert wrote of the program's beginnings: